-A strong pro-business climate is critical in competing for jobs and economic growth.
+Strong economic development policies are critical in competing for jobs and fostering growth.

-- Proven tax credit programs that are competitive, performance based, regionally equitable, and provide a positive return on the state's investment and are not subject to the appropriations process. - Programs that leverage private investment and stimulate employment and efforts to encourage capital investment and job retention in the state. - State investment in infrastructure in order to increase the availability of development ready sites to foster economic growth, including locally. - Innovative state solutions to supply chain issues impacting businesses of all sizes and sectors, including review of the recommendations from the Governor's Supply Chain Task Force. - The strategic use of American Rescue Plan Act (ARPA) funds for investments that support local, regional and statewide growth, including workforce and economic development efforts. - Equitable access to economic development tools among all regions of the state. - Continued full funding of the Missouri Partnership. - Policies that strengthen domestic agriculture, promote exports and ensure a safe and stable food supply. - Statutory reforms to the state's low-income housing tax credit program. - Maintaining the current structure of local economic development tools including Community Improvement Districts (CID), Transportation
+- Proven tax credit programs that are competitive, performance based, regionally equitable, and provide a positive return on the state's investment and are not subject to the appropriations process. - Programs that leverage private investment and stimulate employment and efforts to encourage capital investment and job retention in the state. - State investment in infrastructure, including rail lines and spurs, to increase the availability of development-ready commercial and industrial building sites to foster local and statewide economic growth. - Innovative state solutions to supply chain issues impacting businesses of all sizes and sectors, including review and implementation of the recommendations from the Governor's Supply Chain Task Force. - Equitable access to economic development tools among all regions of the state. - Continued full funding of the Missouri Partnership. - Policies that strengthen domestic agriculture, promote exports and ensure a safe and stable food supply.